misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 So that is pretty easy.
 200 is the status code in HTTP which means "everything went as expected," so if we get back a 200, we know we can get the HTML from the `content` variable.
-So what happens if we try it on Cosco's page?
+So what happens if we try it on Costco's page?

 {% highlight python %}
 import requests